 In this workshop, Linda will demonstrate how to use cold wax to allow underlying layers to effectively come through.
-Linda will use a tactile approach with the oil and cold wax, allowing the artist to work with palette knife and other implements to pull and scratch the wax to create a novel textured effect.
+Linda will use a tactile approach with the oil and cold wax, allowing the artist to work with a palette knife and other implements to pull and scratch the wax to create a novel textured effect.
 Applied on wood, instead of canvas, the cold wax and oil make for a fun painting process that creates striking paintings.

-Adding cold wax to your oils also delivers the added advantage of more cost effectively building thick textures.
+Adding cold wax to your oils also delivers the added advantage of more cost-effectively building thick textures.